Frequently Asked Questions

 What is a brownfield?

 Brownfields are "real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."
 Brownfields blight communities across the country, inhibiting economic development and contaminating the environment.
-Brownfield sites include unproductive and abandoned textile mills, service stations, industrial facilities, and chemical processing plants.
+Brownfield sites include unproductive and abandoned textile mills, service stations, industrial facilities, chemical processing plants, and vacant properties that previously had pre-197 buildings.
 By cleaning up these properties, local governments can protect the environment, spur economic growth, and create jobs.

 Do we have brownfields in Wyandotte County?